teusink/Home-Security-by-Pi/2-Configuration.md

 ## Configuring Raspberry Pi
 - When doing a headless configuration, make sure to create the file `ssh` in the `/boot` partition of your Pi.
 When booting, check your DHCP server for the Pi's IP-address and move on from there with SSH.
 - Make sure you set/change the following default configurations using `sudo raspi-config`
-   - Change User Password
+   - Change password of the user `pi`
-   - Hostname
+   - Change the hostname
    - Advanced Options: Expand Filesystem
    - Set other settings you like to set.
 - Make sure you set/change the following default configurations using Jessie Raspberry Pi Configuration
-   - System: Change User Password
-   - System: Hostname
-   - Interface: Only enable the services you need (for instance SSH)
+   - Interface: Only enable the services you need (for instance SSH and VNC)
    - Set other settings you like to set.
 - It is nice to have a fixed IP-address for your Pi, so let's change that.
    - Option for Stretch: use the desktop for now